Bespoke CRM development - 5 high impact ideas that could transform your business

 Gives you a great return on your investment.

-What are 5 smart ideas to consider when you decide to develop a bespoke CRM system?
+What are 5 things to consider when you decide to develop a bespoke CRM system?

 Start with a minimum viable product.
-That means you want an early first release of your CRM system that:
+You want an early first release of your CRM system that:

 - Solves one or two well understood problems;